 Some named routes at Seclusion (upstream-downstream):

 Scramblers, take heart!
-In addition to these routes, most of which require sensible people to rope up, there are some nice routes available for you (and I’m among your number).
+In addition to these routes, most of which require sensible people to rope up, there are some nice routes available.
 Three in particular stand out:

 If you have climbed or do climb any of these routes, please add a route page or supply an overview in Additions (I will add it to the main page).